If we all wanna be frank here,

 It still saddens me when I see a parent of today raise their kids the way they were raised.
 They still believe in the cane era.
 That caning a child on every single offense will make the child turn out good.

 Well, I’m sorry to tell you that if you still have this in mind as a Nigerian father, you will fail because unfortunately, children of today are not wired that way.
-Today’s children prefer more of a dialogue which involves sitting them and telling what they have done wrong and the repercussions.
+Today’s children prefer more of a dialogue that involves sitting them and telling what they have done wrong and the repercussions.

 8. Learn your culture so you can pass it on to your kids